lifeisstillgood/softwaremind/docs/newbook/intro.rst

   enough point solutions exist that whole org can be good enough repaced and will be quality dofference

+  each org needs a black box called "perception" - what is going on internally and externally, from that they can extract and cia policy workmout their decisions - this is a robotics concern and we can reasonakly assume organisations are business rbotos

+  so treat an org like a robot - it is seen as a person but bow it needs to be a robot - "perceptiom and funding" https://news.ycombinator.com/item?id=39707943

+  linking all subsystems together, treating internal data as single data bus reporting not building "enterprise systems" but sxalable smaller mission control - this is the next big challenge of organsoations - at cerain point the mission contol becomes humans and spreadsheets - stop that means stopping feudalism moat making

 * software is disaggeegating management